Creatine

 Is creatine suitable for women?

 Yes.
-Its use is not limited to a specific sex and can be included in programs adapted to individual goals.
+Its use is not limited to a specific gender and can be used within programs adapted to each objective.

 Should it be taken every day?